FedCC: Robust Federated Learning against Model Poisoning Attacks: Results and Discussions

-The fourth row of \autoref{tab:performance} summarizes accuracy under targeted backdoor attacks in a non-IID setting.
-To further illustrate the impact of these attacks, we include a visual representation of the backdoor confidence in the first row of \autoref{fig:confidence}.
+\autoref{tab:targeted_niid_performance} summarizes test accuracy under targeted attacks in a non-IID setting.
+To further illustrate the impact, \autoref{fig:confidence_niid} provides a visual representation of backdoor confidence.
+It is evident that Krum, which selects a single client's weights as the global model, shows reduced robustness compared to methods that aggregate weights from multiple clients.
+In contrast, Coomed, multi-Krum, and Bulyan exhibit higher test accuracy.

-It becomes evident that Krum, which selects a single client's weights as the global model, exhibits diminished robustness compared to other methods that aggregate the weights of multiple clients; coordinate-wise median (Coomed) and trimmed mean with multi-Krum (Bulyan) demonstrate relatively higher test accuracy.
-Conversely, FLARE decreases the main task test accuracy for similar reasons observed in the experiments mentioned above.
-Nonetheless, FedCC achieves the highest test accuracy.
-This outcome underscores the superiority of filtering malicious clients through CKA similarity comparison, surpassing the effectiveness of first-order statistical methods like mean or median.
+FLARE reduces main task accuracy for reasons similar to those observed in previous experiments.
+FedCC achieves the highest test accuracy.
+Since targeted attacks aim to misclassify a specific target class while maintaining the main task accuracy, the best performance of FedCC is attributed to leveraging knowledge from earlier stages of training.
+This result highlights the superiority of using sophisticated weighted knowledge and filtering malicious clients via CKA similarity, which outperforms first-order statistical methods like mean or median.

+A similar trend is observed with the DBA attack, except for multi-Krum; the lowest accuracy occurs because all four malicious clients, each with a distributed trigger, are treated as outliers and excluded from aggregation.
+In contrast, FedCC preserves high main task accuracy (52.28\%) even under DBA, outperforming all baselines.
+This result highlights its robustness against adaptive strategies that distribute triggers across multiple compromised clients—a setting specifically designed to evade anomaly-based filtering.

-Notably, \autoref{fig:confidence} illustrates how FedCC significantly nullifies backdoor confidence.
-Compared to oscillating values of other methods, the stable low confidence values further emphasize FedCC's resilience and independence from the specific data distribution across clients.
-This advantage stems from its effective utilization of CKA, enabling the calculation of similarity values even when models are trained on different datasets with varying data distributions.
-Whereas it is true that other baselines, such as Bulyan, also reduce confidence, we argue that FedCC not only preserves but potentially increases accuracy by precisely discriminating against malicious clients.
+Notably, \autoref{fig:confidence_niid} demonstrates that FedCC significantly reduces backdoor confidence.
+Note that since the backdoor confidence of DBA fluctuates a lot due to its distributed nature, we omit it for brevity.
+Unlike other methods, such as FLTrust or multi-Krum, which exhibit fluctuating confidence values, FedCC maintains consistently low confidence, emphasizing its resilience and independence from client-specific data distributions.
+This advantage stems from the effective utilization of CKA, enabling similarity calculations even when models are trained on different datasets with varying distributions.
+While other baselines, like Bulyan or FLTrust, also reduce confidence, FedCC not only mitigates the backdoor attack but also sustains---or improves---accuracy by precisely identifying and down-weighting malicious clients.